kimptoc/wowactivityfeed/readme.txt

 - some members not being found, but listed in history... perhaps where not been played for a while... or maybe 500 errors?

 - make proxy use dependant on whether its running...

+BUGS

+- storing dupes of items, alternating last modified... not seen it again...

 PENDING BEING TESTED